viamrobotics/docs/docs/services/vision/classification.md

 _2D Image Classification_ is the process of taking a 2D image from a camera and deciding which class label, out of many, best describes the given image.
 Any camera that can return 2D images can use 2D image classification.

-Which class labels may be considered for classification varies and will depend on the machine learning model and how it was trained.
+The class labels used for classification vary and depend on the machine learning model and how it was trained.

 The returned classifications consist of the image's class label and confidence score.